 The SMU Centre for Computational Law (CCLAW) will be hosting the 17th Edition of the International Conference on Substantive Technology in Legal Education and Practice aka SubTech.
 This is a biennial conference exploring substantive legal technology since 1990.
+For the first time in 2022, SubTech will be held in Asia Pacific.

 For this edition of SubTech, our conversation will focus on: Training lawyers (and computers) in the age of Computational Law.